-104.1.1 Basic Roles of the Parties - The Contractor has the responsibility to perform all Work in Conformity with the Contract.
-The Authority has the authority and responsibility to assure that the Contractor does so.

-104.1.2 Joint Covenants of Good Faith and Fair Dealing - This Contract imposes an obligation of good faith and fair dealing on both parties in the execution, performance, interpretation, and enforcement of the Contract.
-With a positive commitment to honesty and integrity, the Contractor and the Authority agree to function within all applicable laws, statutes, regulations, and Contract provisions; avoid hindering each other's performance; fulfill all Contract.
+- 104.1.1 Basic Roles of the Parties - The Contractor has the responsibility to perform all Work in Conformity with the Contract.
+The Authority has the authority and responsibility to assure that the Contractor does so. - 104.1.2 Joint Covenants of Good Faith and Fair Dealing This Contract imposes an obligation of good faith and fair dealing on both parties in the execution, performance, interpretation, and enforcement of the Contract.
+With a positive commitment to honesty and integrity, the Contractor and the Authority agree to function within all applicable laws, statutes, regulations, and Contract provisions; avoid hindering each other's performance; fulfill all Contract obligations diligently; and cooperate in achievement of the terms of the Contract.
 Nothing in this subsection nullifies or supersedes the express provisions of the Contract and the Standard Specifications.